thompson7799/avrillo/README.md

 Once you have done this though, you should be able to login on the frontend, and just be presented with a list of 5 quotes

-If you logout and log back in the quotes should remain the same as the api response is cached for 1 minute, however if you click the refresh button, you should be able to get new ones.
+If you logout and log back in, or refresh the page, the quotes should remain the same as the api response is cached for 1 minute, however if you click the refresh button above the quotes, you should be able to get new ones.